monerium/js-monorepo/packages/sdk/src/Migration-Guide.md

 - Interface `ClientCredentialsRequest` renamed to `ClientCredentialsPayload`
 - Interface `AuthCodeRequest` renamed to `AuthCodePayload`
 - Interface `RefreshTokenRequest` renamed to `RefreshTokenPayload`

+## TODO: TEST ORDER NOTIFICATIONS

+- Do I need to add profile to #subscriptions ?

+---

+---

+---

+---

+---

 TODO: when there is only one arg, should it be an object??